Spring Garden Revival

 Seasonal Mowing Calendar & Weather Coordination for Dighton's Climate Zone 5b-7a

-Dighton’s climate, spanning USDA Zones 5b-7a, requires a flexible mowing schedule.
-According to the National Weather Service Boston/Norton, mowing should resume in spring (April-May) after the ground thaws, with a frequency of 4-7 days.
+Dighton’s climate, classified as USDA Zone 5b-7a, requires seasonally adjusted mowing practices.
+According to the National Weather Service Boston/Norton, mowing should resume in spring (April-May) after the ground thaws, with a frequency of every 4-7 days.
 In summer (June-August), raise mowing heights by 0.5-1 inch during drought and mow every 5-10 days.
-Fall (September-November) focuses on maintaining optimal heights and coordinating leaf management.
-Avoid mowing on saturated soils, especially after spring snowmelt or Nor’easters, to prevent turf damage and soil compaction.
-Monitoring local weather forecasts is essential for effective scheduling and turf health.
+Fall (September-November) calls for maintaining optimal heights and coordinating leaf management.
+Avoid mowing on saturated soils, especially after spring snowmelt or Nor’easters, to prevent soil compaction and turf damage.
+Monitoring local weather forecasts is essential for effective scheduling.

 Stormwater Management & MS4 Compliance: Keeping Clippings Out of Dighton's Storm Drains

-Dighton is subject to MS4 regulations under the Clean Water Act and the Massachusetts Clean Waters Act (M.G.L. c.
+Stormwater management is a critical component of Dighton’s compliance with the Clean Water Act and the Massachusetts Clean Waters Act (M.G.L. c.
 21).
-There is zero tolerance for grass clippings in streets or storm drains, as this can lead to nutrient pollution and blockages.
-Mulch-mowing and immediate cleanup from impervious surfaces are required practices, providing a 30-40% reduction in stormwater runoff.
-Residents should coordinate with the Massachusetts Department of Environmental Protection and reference the MassDEP Stormwater Management Standards for compliance.
-These measures protect local waterways and support Dighton’s environmental goals.
+The town’s MS4 permit mandates zero tolerance for grass clippings in streets or storm drains.
+Mulch-mowing and immediate cleanup of debris from impervious surfaces are required to prevent nutrient pollution and blockages.
+Proper clipping management can reduce stormwater runoff by 30-40%.
+For more information, consult the Massachusetts Department of Environmental Protection and review the MassDEP Stormwater Management Standards.

 Equipment Standards, Safety Protocols & Professional Certification Requirements

-All mowing equipment in Dighton must meet OSHA-aligned safety standards, including deadman switches, blade guards, and rollover protection systems (ROPS).
-Operators are required to use personal protective equipment (PPE) such as safety glasses, hearing protection, and steel-toe boots.
+All mowing equipment used in Dighton must meet OSHA-aligned safety standards, including deadman switches, blade guards, and rollover protection systems (ROPS).
+Operators are required to wear personal protective equipment (PPE) such as safety glasses, hearing protection, and steel-toe boots.
 Before any excavation or edging, notify Dig Safe (811) at least 72 hours in advance to prevent utility damage.
-First aid and CPR certification, as well as documented equipment training, are recommended for all professionals.
-Maintenance logs should be kept, with blade sharpening every 20-25 hours and regular oil changes to ensure safe and efficient operation.
+Maintenance logs should document blade sharpening every 20-25 hours and regular oil changes.
+First aid and CPR certification, as well as equipment-specific training, are recommended for all professional operators.

 Integrated Turf Management & Environmental Benefits of Proper Mowing Practices

-Integrated turf management in Dighton emphasizes sustainability and environmental stewardship.
-Grasscycling returns 25% nitrogen to the soil, reducing fertilizer use by 25%.
-Integrated Pest Management (IPM), in coordination with UMass Extension, addresses grubs, diseases, and weeds with minimal chemical input.
-Healthy turf sequesters 4-6 tons CO₂/acre/year and, when managed properly, reduces stormwater runoff by 30-40%.
-These practices align with Dighton’s participation in Municipal Vulnerability Preparedness (MVP) programs, supporting climate resilience and community well-being.
+Integrated Turf Management (ITM) in Dighton emphasizes sustainable practices that benefit both turf health and the environment.
+Grasscycling returns 25% nitrogen to the soil, reducing fertilizer needs by 25%.
+Integrated Pest Management (IPM), coordinated with UMass Extension, addresses common issues such as grubs, diseases, and weeds.
+Healthy turf sequesters 4-6 tons CO₂/acre/year and reduces stormwater runoff by 30-40%.
+These practices align with Dighton’s Municipal Vulnerability Preparedness (MVP) programs, supporting climate resilience and community sustainability.

 What Neighborhoods Do We Serve Throughout Dighton, MA?